Fish and Wildlife Service, Interior.

 Public Availability of Comments

-Before including your address, phone number, email address, or other personal identifying information in your Start Printed Page 3073comment, be aware that your entire comment, including your personal identifying information, may be made available to the public.
-While you may request that we withhold your personal identifying information, we cannot guarantee that we will be able to do so.
+Before including your address, phone number, email address, or other personal identifying information in your comment, be aware that your entire comment, including your personal identifying information may be made available to the public.
+While you may request that we withhold your information, we cannot guarantee that we will be able to do so.

 Our Preliminary Determination

-The Service has made a preliminary determination that the applicant's project, including land clearing, infrastructure building, landscaping, and the proposed minimization and mitigation measures, would individually and cumulatively have a minor or negligible effect on the Alabama beach mouse and the environment.
-Therefore, we have preliminarily determined that the ITP for this project would qualify for categorical exclusion and that the HCP is low effect under our NEPA regulations at 43 CFR 46.205 and 46.210.
-A low-effect HCP is one that would result in (1) minor or negligible effects on federally listed, proposed, and candidate species and their habitats; (2) minor or negligible effects on other environmental values or resources; and (3) impacts that, when considered together with the impacts of other past, present, and reasonably foreseeable similarly situated projects, would not result in significant cumulative effects to environmental values or resources over time.
+The Service has made a preliminary determination that the applicant's project, including land clearing, infrastructure building, landscaping, and proposed mitigation and minimization measures, would individually and cumulatively have a minor or negligible effect on the Alabama beach mouse and the environment.
+Therefore, we have preliminarily concluded that the ITP for this project would qualify for categorical exclusion as well as that the HCP is low effect under our NEPA regulations at 43 CFR 46.205 and 46.210.
+A low-effect HCP is one that would result in (1) minor or negligible effects on federally listed, proposed, and candidate species and their habitats; (2) minor or negligible effects on other environmental values or resources; and, (3) impacts that, when considered together with the impacts of other past, present, and reasonably foreseeable similarly situated projects, would not over time result in significant cumulative effects to environmental values or resources.

-The Service will evaluate the application and comments to determine whether to issue the requested permit.
+The Service will evaluate the application and the comments received to determine whether to issue the requested permit.
 We will also conduct an intra-Service consultation pursuant to section 7 of the ESA to evaluate the effects of the proposed take.
 After considering the preceding findings, we will determine whether the permit issuance criteria of section 10(a)(l)(B) of the ESA have been met.
-If met, the Service will issue ITP number TE48280D-0 to Brett Real Estate Robinson Development Company, Inc.
+If met, the Service will issue ITP number TE46613D-0 to the applicant Michael McKoy.

 The Service provides this notice under section 10(c) (16 U.S.C.
 1539(c)) of the ESA and NEPA regulation 40 CFR 1506.6.